Neeraja-Rajan/FILE-BASED-RECORD-SYSTEM/README.md

 # FILE BASED RECORD SYSTEM
 It is created using **Python Tkinter**.
-This software is a small concept of how we had store our records in file like txt, word rather than database.
+This software is a small concept of how we will store our records in file like txt, word rather than database.
+This helps if we are dealing with huge amount of data.

 ## Features of this project :
 **Login** in the system and once you **Login** get access of the all functions of the software  such as :